-The average lifespan of residential water heaters is 10-12 years.
+The typical lifespan of residential water heaters is about ten to twelve years.

-The most typical malfunction of residential water heaters that will need replacement is a leaking tank.
+The most typical breakdown of residential water heaters that will require replacement is a leaking tank.

-Water Heater sizing is an essential replacement issue.
+Water Heater sizing is an important replacement consideration.